 }

-The database/storage-specific options you can specify are as follows:
+The database or storage-specific options you can specify are as follows:

 Auto-scaling

-By default, the schema loader enables auto-scaling of RU for all tables: RU is scaled in or out between 10% and 100% of a specified RU depending on a workload.
-For example, if you specify -r 10000, RU of each table is scaled in or out between 1000 and 10000.
-Note that auto-scaling of Cosmos DB for NoSQL is enabled only when you set more than or equal to 4000 RU.
+By default, Schema Loader enables auto-scaling of RUs for all tables: RUs scale between 10 percent and 100 percent of a specified RU depending on the workload.
+For example, if you specify -r 10000, the RUs of each table auto-scales between 1000 and 10000.

-However, the following types in JDBC databases are converted differently when they are used as a primary key or a secondary index key due to the limitations of RDB data types.
+However, the following data types in JDBC databases are converted differently when they are used as a primary key or a secondary index key.
+This is due to the limitations of RDB data types.

-If this data type mapping doesn’t match your application, please alter the tables to change the data types after creating them with this tool.
+If this data-type mapping doesn't match your application, please alter the tables to change the data types after creating them by using this tool.

 Internal metadata for Consensus Commit

-You can check the version of schema-loader from maven central repository.
-For example in Gradle, you can add the following dependency to your build.gradle.
-Please replace the <version> with the version you want to use.
+You can check the version of Schema Loader from the Maven Central Repository.
+For example in Gradle, you can add the following dependency to your build.gradle file, replacing <VERSION> with the version of Schema Loader that you want to use:

 dependencies {